chunwangpro/CSP_Graph/README.md

 ## Goal

-We use graph method (GCN, etc) to solve Constraint satisfaction problems (CSPs), start with 2D, 3D, and expand it toward up to 10 dimensions if possible.
+We use graph method (GCN, etc.) to solve Constraint Satisfaction Problems (CSPs), start with 2D, 3D, and expand it toward up to 10 dimensions if possible.

 ## Fomulation

 ### Constraints

-- P( X <= 1) = 1/12
+- P( X <= 1) = 1/4
 - P( Y <= 2) = 2/3
 - P( X <= 2, Y <= 2) = 1/3
 - ...